volodymyrhudyma/blog/content/blog/a-complete-guide-to-server-sent-events-in-javascript.md

 ## Auto Reconnect

-If the server crashes or the connection is lost, the **EventSource** is trying to reconnect, we do not have to care about it.
+If the server crashes or the connection is lost, the **EventSource** tries to reconnect, we do not need to worry about it.

-Usually, there is a few seconds delay between the reconnections:
+There is usually a delay of a few seconds between reconnections:

 ![Auto Reconnect](/img/ezgif.com-gif-maker-5-.gif "Auto Reconnect")

-The server can provide a recommended delay by specifying the **retry** at the event start:
+The server can specify a recommended delay by specifying the **retry** at the beginning of an event:

 ```javascript
 // Retry each 5 seconds
 client.res.write(`retry:5000\ndata: ${JSON.stringify(message)}\n\n`);
 ```

-If the browser knows that there is no internet connection at the current moment, it will retry to reconnect once the internet connection is established.
+If the browser knows that there is no Internet connection at the moment, it will try again to reconnect once the Internet connection is established.

 ## Last-Event-Id Header

-It is essential that the connection is resumed at the same point where it got interrupted, so no messages are lost.
+It is essential that the connection is resumed at the same point where it was interrupted so that no messages are lost.

-This can be achieved with the **Last-Event-Id** header that is added automatically if a certain condition is met.
+This can be achieved with the **Last-Event-Id** header, which is automatically added when a certain condition is met.

-Each message from the server should include a unique **id** field:
+Each message from the server should contain a unique **id** field:

 ```javascript
 client.res.write(`data: ${JSON.stringify(message)}\nid:500\n\n`);
 ```

-When the browser receives a message with an **id** set, it sets the property `eventSource.lastEventId` to its value and upon reconnection sends this value in the **Last-Event-Id** header:
+When the browser receives a message with a set **id**, it sets the `eventSource.lastEventId` property to its value and sends this value in the **Last-Event-Id** header when reconnected:

 ![Last-Event-Id header](/img/screenshot-2020-12-05-at-11.47.03.png "Last-Event-Id header")

-**Important note:** the **id** should be appended after the **data** by the server, to ensure that the **eventSource.lastEventId** is updated after receiving the message.
+**Important note:** the **id** should be appended by the server after the **data** to ensure that the **eventSource.lastEventId** is updated after the message is received.

 ## Browser Support